 In the early 1960’s Mr Higgs sold the property to Mr & Mrs Rex Hardy, the farm being run by Miss Pool, Mrs Hardy’s sister, who most successfully bred prize-winning Hereford cattle.
 Throughout the 1960’s the threat of the M40 and the various proposed routes greatly concerned the district’s residents.
 When the line of the road was finally determined, many farmers found access to distant fields compromised.
 Mr & Mrs Hardy decide to retire from full-time farming and move to a smaller house.

-Nuthurst Grange became a small, country house hotel.
-Under the ownership of David and Darryl Randolph the building was enlarged by duplicating the front facade to add the present dining room and conference rooms as well extra bedrooms.
+Nuthurst Grange then became a small country house hotel.
+Subsequently, under the successful ownership of David and Darryl Randolph, the building was enlarged by duplicating the front façade to add the present dining room and conference rooms with bedrooms above.